 Athena SWAN success for Queen's Schools in latest round of awards

-Four Queen's University Schools have been successful in the latest round of Athena SWAN awards, with a new Gold, two Silver renewals and a Bronze award.
+Two Queen’s University Schools have been successful in the latest round of the Athena SWAN awards.

 Professor Karen McCloskey, Director of Queen's Gender Initiative and Academic Lead for Athena SWAN, said:

 "Congratulations to both Schools.
 Their achievements are the result of sustained hard work and commitment to gender equality.
 In particular, I would like to thank the SWAN Champions and their colleagues whose commitment and dedication to the principles of Athena SWAN have been recognized through these very well-deserved awards."

 The Athena SWAN Charter is a rigorous peer-reviewed external framework that recognises commitment shown by Universities and their individual Schools and Departments to advancing gender equality.